hamDrambus/AMS_DAQ/README.md

 - All commands should return .json files.
 Corresponding parser for python will have to be added.

 - Move state handling to DAQProcess class. std::string m_state, DAQProcess::getState() at the very least.

+- Enums?

-Enums? std::DAQProcess will handle both commands and associated state transitions. string m\_error\_message
+- DAQProcess will handle both commands and associated state transitions.

+- std::string m\_error\_message.

-Whether command is accepted by module (DAQProcess) is determined by the module itself.
+- Whether command is accepted by module (DAQProcess) is determined by the module itself.
 Issue: in this approach DAQProcess will have two distinct roles: state handling and runner (work) management.
 Separate it into two classes then somehow?
-But I do want to make DAQProcess a complex class to handle complicated logic.
+But I do kind of want to make DAQProcess a complex class to handle complicated logic.

 ### Default databases can't store raw signals.